 There are many reasons why exercise is good for you.
-We all hear on a regular basis how we should exercise regularly to improve general health and to assist in our crusade to lose weight however, there may be a few reasons you haven’t considered when making the decision on whether incorporate it into your already busy life.
+We all hear on a regular basis how we should exercise regularly to improve general health and to assist in our crusade to lose weight however, there may be a few reasons you haven’t considered when making the decision on whether to incorporate it into your already busy life.

 Lower your anxiety and give you brain a rest –

 So, all you’ve been thinking about recently is wedding plans, work life, juggling children’s activities and whatever else you have going on in your life.
 Your brain is in overdrive to the point where you lay awake at night worrying it you’ve done everything or waking up in the morning with a list of things to add to your days program.
 I know it seems odd to give up what little free time you have but you need to take time back.
 I promise by putting everything down, even for 30 minutes to exercise you’ll feel refreshed and ready to attack whatever’s next on your list.
 When exercising your body releases hormones called endorphins.
 As your level of endorphins increase, your feelings of worry start to diminish.
 You’ll feel refreshed and re-energised, raring to attack anything that’s thrown your way expected or not, with less stress and with a far more organised head.